latest articles

 Now search for the file “spceshot.dll“.
 Just delete it and you’re done.
 No need to re-format the hard disk.

-NOTE: You can also change the ICON of the virus to make it look like a legitimate program.
+legitimate program.
 This method is described in the post: How to Change the ICON of an EXE file ?